 Termination of an employment or contractual relationship between a physician and an entity employing that physician does not necessarily end the patient-physician relationship between the employed physician and persons under his/her care.
-When a physician's employment status is unilaterally terminated by an employer, the physician and his or her employer should notify the physician's patients that the physician will no longer be working with the employer and shouldprovide them with the physician's new contact information.
+When a physician's employment status is unilaterally terminated by an employer, the physician and his or her employer should notify the physician's patients that the physician will no longer be working with the employer and should provide them with the physician's new contact information.
 Patients should be given the choice to continue to be seen by the physician in his or her new practice setting or to be treated by another physician still working with the employer.
 Records for the physician's patients should be retained for as long as they are necessary for the care of the patients or for addressing legal issues facedby the physician; records should not be destroyed without notice to the former employee.

-Where physician possession of all medical records of his or her patients is not already required by statelaw, the employment agreement should specify that the physician is entitled to copies of patient chartsand records upon a specific request in writing from any patient, or when such records are necessary for the physician's defense in malpractice actions, administrative investigations, or other necessary for the physician's defense in malpractice actions, administrative investigations, or other proceedings against the physician.
+Where physician possession of all medical records of his or her patients is not already required by statelaw, the employment agreement should specify that the physician is entitled to copies of patient charts and records upon a specific request in writing from any patient, or when such records are necessary for the physician's defense in malpractice actions, administrative investigations, or other proceedings against the physician.